 Vehicles for Riding the Sand Dunes in Michigan

 While you will see people on the dunes in cars, it is not advisable.
-Meanwhile, we saw plenty of people in cars which baffled me.
+This said we saw plenty of people in cars which baffled me.
 And, while hundreds of experienced drivers take on the dunes, I seriously do not recommend that you head out there without taking a tour or lessons first.

 What is the Difference Between an ATV and a UTV?

-All-terrain Vehicles (ATV)
+All-terrain vehicles (ATV)

 Arctic Cat Alterra 300